NewFrondantDnD/NewFrondantHandbook/_posts/2020-05-22-Roulefs-Crossbow.md

 ### Effects

 **Repeating Crossbow (Crossbow Expert, Level 1):**
-Coronacht is a specially-made repeating crossbow, allowing Roulef to:
-- Fire two shots at once
-- Ignore the loading property of crossbows
-- Prevent disadvantage when used at melee range.
+Coronacht is a specially-made repeating crossbow, allowing Roulef to fire two shots at once, ignore the loading property of crossbows, and prevent disadvantage when used at melee range.

 **Custom Build (Fighting Style: Archery, Level 1):**
 Coronacht is custom-built for Roulef, giving him +2 to attack rolls.